EstebanGameDevelopment/storybookeditor/README.md

 Once the services are up and running, contact us at [alpha.tester@infinitemonkeymachine.com](mailto:alpha.tester@infinitemonkeymachine.com), for access to the tool.
 After everything is set up, you’ll be able to create freely and help us determine the next steps.

-## BACKEND SERVICES INSTALLATION INSTRUCTIONS
+## BACK-END SERVICES INSTALLATION INSTRUCTIONS

-In the next video it's explained the process step-by-step about how to set up your backend:
+In the next video it's explained the process step-by-step about how to set up your back-end:

 [Backend Setup Presentation](https://youtu.be/alOxMe5vhKE)